Charles Fletcher-Cooke: Early life

 Fletcher-Cooke was born into a professional London family, though one that was financially diminished because of his father's death from wounds received in the Gallipoli Campaign.
 He was the son of Charles Arthur Cooke (1883–1914) and Gwendoline May, née Bradford (1883–1977).
 His elder brother, Sir John Fletcher-Cooke, was MP for Southampton Test from 1964 to 1966.

-He was educated at Malvern College and Peterhouse, Cambridge where he was president of the Cambridge Union in 1936.
-He was an Apostle and a member of the Communist Party.
+He was educated at Malvern College and Peterhouse, Cambridge, where he was president of the Cambridge Union in 1936.
+He was a Cambridge Apostle and a member of the Communist Party of Great Britain.

 He became a barrister and was called to the bar by Lincoln's Inn in 1938, becoming a King's Counsel after the war.
-He served in the RNVR during World War II and was a legal advisor to the British Government at the Danube Conference in 1948.
+He served in naval intelligence with the RNVR during World War II and was a legal advisor to the British Government at the Danube Conference in 1948.

 Political career

 Originally a Labour Party candidate, Fletcher-Cooke contested the East Dorset seat in 1945, but lost.
 He joined the Conservative Party, and was elected Member of Parliament (MP) for Darwen at the 1951 general election, which he represented until the 1983 general election, when the seat was abolished in boundary changes.

 Fletcher-Cooke was responsible for the creation, introduction and passage of the Suicide Act 1961, which decriminalised suicide across the United Kingdom, although he had been trying to introduce such a private member's bill before the British Parliament for over a decade beforehand.
 Apart from some Catholic and conservative Anglican opposition, the bill passed easily.

+He continued his legal career outside of the House and served Sultan Hassanal Bolkiah as the constitutional adviser for more than 20 years, working with him to draft a new constitution.
+His vigorous defence of his long-time friend Lord Denning, who had been labelled as "geriatric" by a Labour MP, was one of his last acts in the Commons.
+Fletcher-Cooke asserted that the attack on Denning would be "resented by everyone who has had the privilege of appearing before him."

 Fletcher-Cooke was a junior Home Office minister from 1961 to 1963 when he resigned under a shadow.
 Fletcher-Cooke went on to be a delegate to the Consultative Assembly of the European Council and a Member of the European Parliament from 1977 to 1979.
 He was knighted in 1981.